Is there really a cure for perfectionism?

 Whose article will be superior?
 The article of Candidate No. 1 or No.2?

 The answer is that they're both not very good.
 When you're just starting to learn to draw, write, dance or draw cartoons, you know approximately where your ultimate goal lies.
-As broadcaster, Ira Glass says: You have style.
+As the broadcaster, Ira Glass says: You have style.
 You know what the finished product looks like but there's this gap between what you would like to see, and what you can produce right now.

 Hence, both the articles are usually very early versions of a good article and nowhere close to amazing.
 Yet one person has taken three hours while the other has stopped diligently at 90 minutes.